dharmafly/noodle/_posts/2011-01-01-usage-as-a-module.md

 [node-feedparser](https://github.com/danmactough/node-feedparser) then proxies
 that normalised object to `noodle.json.select`.

+### noodle events

+noodle's `noodle.events` namespace allows one to listen for emitted cache related events.
+Noodle inherits from node's [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

+  // Called when a page is cached noodle.events.on('cache/page', function (obj) {
+    //obj is the page cache object detailing the page, its headers
+    //and when it was first cached
+  });

+  // Called when a result is cached noodle.events.on('cache/result', function (obj) {
+    //obj is the result cache object detailing the result and when
+    //it was first cached
+  });

+  // Called when the cache is purged noodle.events.on('cache/purge', function (arg1, arg2) {
+    //arg1 is a javascript date representing when the cache was purged
+    //arg2 is the time in milliseconds until the next cache purge });

+  // Called when a cached item has expired from the cache noodle.events.on('cache/expire', function (obj) {
+    //obj is the cache item
+  });

+### Configuration

+Configuration is possible programmatically via `noodle.configure(obj)`.

+This accepts an object which is partly or fully representing the config optins.
+This object is applied over the existing config found in the `config.json`.

+Example to change just 2 settings:

+    var noodle = require('noodle');

+    noodle.configure({
+      debug: false,
+      defaultDocumentType: "json"
+    });

 ### Error handling

 Noodle will fire various errors which one can listen for with the `fail()`